zowe/zowe-client-python-sdk/README.md

 # Quick start

-Start by importing the Zeepy class and create a object that will be the handler for all z/OSMF requests:
+Start by importing the Zeepy class and create an object that will be the handler for all z/OSMF requests:

 ```python
 from zeepy import Zeepy